zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 With the (5.0.302.85 or later) version of the SDK  extension home pages can be cached (to different levels).
 This should help get slightly better load time especially from browsers that have high latency.
-Below are two example URLs from the portal running in production:
+Below are two example URLs from the Portal running in production:

 ```
 https://yourextension.contoso.com/